xtaran/unburden-home-dir/README.md

   that case it's an alternative to keeping the blacklist in your backup software up-to-date.

+* Another pragmatic use case may be to stay — as an user — within a given disk quota. :-)

 This project initially started as an `Xsession` hook.
 It now consists of a perl script which optionally can also be called from a provided `Xsession` hook.